LIJI32/superbomberman/README.md

 Super Bomberman 1 (J) : cbef5f02304a2b821a0e1642a6307564
 Super Bomberman 1 (E) : ddee4ddff2f3b6e31b8f73d0cb597ef1
 </pre>
-It can also build a bugfix version, based on the US version, that fixes some (mostly graphical) bugs, and can also restore access to the debug menu used during development.
+It can also build a bugfix version, based on the US version, that fixes some (mostly graphical) bugs, and can also restore access to the debug menu used during development with a debug version.
 The configuration files let you mix-and-match specific regional changes.

 # Requirements
 The following are required to build a ROM: